jreisinger/tools/README.md

-Tools are small Go programs for various sysadmin-style tasks done from terminal.
+Tools are small Go programs and functions that I find useful or entertaining.

 To use a tool on a local machine: